 If you have not completed all of the required work, but have attended all of the required contact sessions, you will be awarded a Certificate of Attendance, together with a document outlining completed and outstanding elements of the course.

 It is not unusual students manage to complete all aspects of the course apart from the 6 weeks of teaching practice.
 In this case, a Certificate of Attendance will be awarded, as outlined above, and the student will have 2 years from the end of the course in which to complete their teaching practice.
-Once all teaching practice has been done to the required standard, and all necessary reports have been submitted, a full certificate will be awarded.
+Once all teaching practice has been completed to the required standard, and all necessary reports have been submitted, a full certificate will be awarded.

 While Qualified Teacher Status remains linked to the National Curriculum in England, it is difficult to provide external accreditation for part time Steiner Waldorf Teacher Training.
 The current course has no state-recognised validation.
 Its quality, however, is well recognised within Steiner Waldorf circles and not least by former students, many of whom are successful teachers.